 This study examines the impact of a few demographic factors (age and gender) and informative sources on the selection of websites and the decision to make an online purchase.
-Although the most popular items to buy online are clothing, accessories, and shoes, it was discovered that low-quality and counterfeit goods were the main deterrents online purchasing. to Through offline sales, it is quite easy to verify the product's quality or uniqueness.
+Although the most popular items to buy online are clothing, accessories, and shoes, it was discovered that low-quality and counterfeit goods were the main deterrents online purchasing.
+Through offline sales, it is quite easy to verify the product's quality or uniqueness.
 Furthermore, while the research shows that informative sources like social networking websites influence the choice of websites, the report suggests that age and gender have little bearing on the decision to make an online purchase.
-Without a doubt, this new sales will continue channel to entice with customers ever-new and inventive methods.
-At the moment, the papers indicate that the primary drivers of online purchases are significant savings and time and energy ease.
+Without a doubt, this new sales channel will continue entice to customers with ever-new and inventive methods.
+At the moment, the indicate that the primary of online drivers purchases are significant savings and time and energy ease.